Hanover NH: Dartmouth and Appalachian Trail

 Come to take a class, grab a bite at the Café, or shop for baking gifts and supplies in the extremely well stocked store.
 Be aware that croissant and baguette baking classes are most popular and fill up quickly.

-Saint Gaudens National Historic Site
+St Gaudens National Historic Site NH

 VISIT: Saint Gaudens National Historic Site

-About 15 miles from Hanover, but well worth the pastoral drive, Saint Gaudens is the only National Historic Site in New Hampshire and one of two in the country devoted to a visual artist.
+About 15 miles from Hanover, but well worth the pastoral drive, Saint Gaudens NHS is the only National Historic Site in New Hampshire and one of two in the country devoted to a visual artist.
 (The other is Weir Farm in Connecticut).

-Encompassing the property, home and workshops of one of the 19th century’s preeminent American sculptors, a tour includes Augustus Saint Gauden’s lovely but dimly lit Victorian home, a 17-minute video, gardens, studios studded with his bronze pieces, and a peek into the precipice-perched studio of an artist in residence.
+Encompassing the property, home and workshops of one of the 19th century’s preeminent American sculptors, a tour includes Augustus Saint Gauden’s lovely but dimly lit Victorian home, a 17-minute video, gardens, studios studded with his bronze pieces, and a peek into the hilltop studio of an artist in residence.

 Who Was Augustus Saint Gaudens?